 I really think M&Ds needs a proper rebrand, to something more generic, like Adventure World or Big Thunder Land, or just something to let people know that it’s an actual amusement park.
 Because otherwise it sounds more like a high street discount store or an American burger joint.
 “Kids, we’re going to M&Ds!”.
 “Yeay!
 Big Macs!”.
 But M&D’s is otherwise quite impressive, where it is Scotland’s largest amusement park, and it just makes for the ideal gift for my 2 favourite/only nephews (10yo/30yo).
 Anyway, Stena Line run day-trips from Belfast to Scotland as all-inclusive, round-trip coach/ferry crossings to M&Ds.
 And they really are rather cheap at £28 (kids) and £30 (adults) meaning I kind of wanted to go myself.
 Stena Line’s Online Booking here.

 The Ferry Crossing

-And it’s really just like a big bundle of first-time experiences for him, with his first ever visit to Scotland, his first time leaving the island of Ireland, and the theme park is by far the biggest he’s ever seen.
+So it’s really just like a big bundle of first-time experiences for him, with his first-ever visit to Scotland, his first time leaving the island of Ireland, and the theme park is by far the biggest he’s ever seen.
 It would also be his first-ever assignment, where I ask him to take some photographs and share memories for this blog.
 (Note the 3 photos below are from our previous Road Trip to Scotland).